Wingware Early Access Program

 With Wing 12, Wingware is shifting its emphasis toward the new reality of AI agent assisted software development.
 As part of this, we are changing the product line and licensing, as follows:

 (1) The Commercial and Non-Commercial licensing model is being retired.
-We are replacing those with a single download that provides tiered access to IDE functionality, depending on the type of license purchased.
-The license types that will be available initially are:
+We are replacing it with a single Wing download that provides tiered access to IDE functionality, depending on the type of license purchased.
+The license types that will be available going forward are:

 Both can be used for commercial development.
 Trial licenses provide time-limited access to the full-featured Wing Pro product.

 (2) Wing Personal has been retired and will no longer be maintained.
-Upgrade paths for Wing Personal users include: (1) switching to Wing 101, which is still free, if its very scaled-back feature set is acceptible, or (2) purchasing a Wing Classic license, which includes many features that were not available in Wing Personal.
-We will be offerring migration discounts through the Wing Personal product's offer notification system, once we are selling Wing 12 licenses.
+Wing Personal users can switch to Wing 101, which is still free, if its very scaled-back feature set is acceptable.
+After Wing 12 final release, Wing Personal users will also be able to purchase a Wing Classic license -- which includes many features that were not available in Wing Personal -- at a migration discount, offered through the Wing Personal's offer notification system.

-(3) Wing 101 has been deemphasized and will be served from a separate section of our website.
-It is available as part of this early access offering but has virtually no functional changes from Wing 11.
+(3) Wing 101 is still available as part of this early access offering but has virtually no functional changes from Wing 11.
 The lack of changes in Wing 101 is nothing new; as a tool for teaching beginning programmers, its feature set has been complete for many years.

 Downloads